 Subsidized Federal Direct Loan - A Subsidized Federal Direct Loan is a low-interest loan for educational purposes only made to students who are enrolled and maintain at least half-time status (six hours or more).
 These loans are made by the federal government and must be repaid with any accrued interest.
-To qualify, students must have financial need.
+To qualify, students must have financial need and complete entrance counseling and a master promissory note.
 The federal government pays the interest on the loan while the student is in school.
 Repayment begins six months after the student drops below half-time status, leaves school or graduates.
 Students are only eligible for both a subsidized loan and the subsidy for which the government pays up to 150% of the degree in which they are registered.